Constraining tachyonic inflationary \beta-exponential model with Continuous Spontaneous Localization collapse scheme: Power spectrum constraints from the CSL scheme

-On the other hand, the constraint for Planck measurements (BK15) \citep{PLANCK} indicates that, for $N=50$, we have $\alpha=0.036\,\mbox{Mpc}^{-1}$ and $\beta=0.688$, from the spectral index (\ref{indexesalpha}) and the tensor-to-scalar ratio (\ref{r-eq}), for $n_{s}=0.9658$ and $r=0.071$.
+On the other hand, the constraint for Planck measurements (BK15) \citep{PLANCK} indicates that, for $N=50$, we have $\alpha=0.673\,\mbox{ Mpc}^{-1}$ and $\beta=0.635$, from the spectral index (\ref{indexesalpha}) and the tensor-to-scalar ratio (\ref{r-eq}), for $n_{s}=0.9658$ and $r=0.072$.
 In its turn, this analysis also allows us to impose bounds on the $\beta$-parameter as long as we keep the collapse parameter fixed.
-Indeed, in the case in which $\alpha=7.0\times10^{-2}\,\mathrm{Mpc^{-1}}$, for $N\geq50$, so $\beta\lesssim6$, while for $\alpha=2.0\times10^{-1}\,\mathrm{Mpc^{-1}}$, we find that $\beta\lesssim11$ (for $N\geq50$).
-These results show the relationship between the $\alpha$-parameter and the other free parameters of the $\beta$-exponential potential.
+Indeed, in the case in which $\alpha=1.34\,\mathrm{ Mpc^{-1}}$, for $N\leq60$, so $\beta\lesssim1.7$, while for $\alpha=2.68\,\mathrm{Mpc^{-1}}$, we find that $\beta\lesssim2.8$ (for $N\leq60$).
+These constraints are relaxed if we consider bounds originating from ACT data \citep{calabrese2025atacamacosmologytelescopedr6}.
+In this case, one find $\beta\lesssim11.4$ for $\alpha = 1.34\,\mathrm{Mpc^{-1}}$, whereas $\alpha = 2.68\,\mathrm{Mpc^{-1}}$ imposes that $\beta\lesssim17.5$, both setting $N\leq60$.
+These results show the clear relation between the $\alpha$–parameter and the other free parameters of the $\beta$-exponential potential.
 As we saw, the CSL approach weakens the constraints on the $\beta$-exponential model, although it provides an excellent agreement between the theoretical estimate and the current observational data.
-Finally, it is worth mentioning that even by adding the BK18 \& BAO data to the Planck Collaboration $2018$ baseline analysis, we can not rule out the inflation tachyon $\beta$-exponential model in the CSL scheme for a large scale of the $\alpha$- and $\beta$-parameters.
+Thus, we note that while higher values of $\beta$ are favored by the constraints from ACT, higher values for the $\alpha$–parameter favor the limits imposed by Planck.
+Finally, it is worth mentioning that even by adding the BK18 \& BAO data to the Planck Collaboration $2018$ baseline analysis, or when considering the recent ACT data, one can not rule out the inflation tachyon $\beta$–exponential model in the CSL scheme for a broad range of the parameter space.